-Once you have your goals mapped out, all you do is input then the system will predict how long it’s gonna take to achieve such a goal.
+Once you have your goals mapped out, all you do is input.
+Then the system will predict how long it’s gonna take to achieve such a goal.
 You can choose to either save daily, weekly, or monthly as a saving plan to meet your mapped-out goals.

-Nowadays, one can easily save money, make investments, do transactions, and carry out other sorts of businesses from the comfort of their bedroom — it’s all thanks to tech.
+Nowadays, one can easily save money, make investments, do transactions, and carry out other sorts of businesses from the comfort of their bedroom — all thanks to tech.

-On your end, you may not be familiar with the few brands I’d mentioned, but there’s a list of many others that are available for users in other parts of the World.
+On your end, you may not be familiar with the few brands I mentioned, but there’s a list of many others that are available for users in other parts of the World.
 Check for one that soothes your taste, and enjoy the perks of a stress-free savings journey.